 As discussed in my article on the Drake-Kendrick Lamar and Michael Jackson-Prince rivalries, mass appeal carries more weight in the evaluation of an artist than people like to admit.
 But unlike those two rivalries, the respective star powers of Rihanna and Beyoncé are on the same playing field.
 And if the scales were to tip one way, they would tip toward Beyoncé who is selling out stadiums that Rihanna is having trouble filling the seats in.

 Comparing Rihanna and Beyoncé is always fun.
 Two female artists with the magnitudes of Rihanna and Beyoncé coexisting is bound to make people pit them against each other.
 But for as much as there is to compare, there’s a lot about their paths to reconsider.

 For one, Beyoncé has been on the scene for a while longer.
 Setting out on a more personally fulfilling journey with her music is something she can safely do given the stripes she’s earned with Destiny’s Child and her first few albums.
-In defense of Rihanna’s lack of critical acclaim relative to Beyoncé, ANTI was her first full attempt at not making music for the radio.
-Where many might have seen ANTI‘s lack of successful singles as failure, Rihanna’s current situation isn’t unlike Beyoncé’s when 4 dropped.
+In defense of Rihanna’s lack of critical acclaim relative to Beyoncé, ANTI was her strongest attempt at not making music for the radio, an even better effort than Rated R (credit to commenter Jeremiah).
+Where many might have seen ANTI‘s lack of successful singles as a letdown—though “Work” topped the charts—Rihanna’s current situation isn’t unlike Beyoncé’s leading up to Lemonade.